-The Board has six standing Committees-Audit Committee, Compensation Committee, Governance Committee, Finance Committee, Environmental Committee and Executive Committee.
+The Board has six standing Committees-Audit Committee, Compensation Committee, Governance Committee, Finance Committee, Environmental and Operations Committee and Executive Committee.
 Each of these Committees is comprised solely of independent directors, with the exception of the Executive Committee, which is chaired by Mr. Morris.
 Each Committee of the Board has adopted a charter that has been approved by the Board.
 The charters are reviewed on a periodic basis and amendments are made as needed.
 Each Committee also performs an annual self-assessment relative to its purpose, duties, and responsibilities.
 The Committee charters are located on the Company's website at www.avistacorp.com.
 A written copy of our Committee charters will be provided free of charge to any person upon request to the General Counsel's office at 1411 East Mission Avenue, P.O.
 Box 3727 (MSC-12), Spokane, Washington 99220.

-Audit Committee-Assists the Board in overseeing the integrity of and the risks related to the Company's financial statements, the Company's compliance program dealing with legal and regulatory requirements, the qualifications and independence of the independent registered public accounting firm, the performance of the Company's internal audit function and independent registered public accounting firm, and the Company's systems of internal controls regarding accounting, financial reporting, disclosure, legal compliance and ethics that management and the Board have established, including without limitation all internal controls established and maintained pursuant to the Securities Exchange Act of 1934 (the "Exchange Act") and the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act").
-The Audit Committee oversees the Company's risk assessment and risk management processes and the business continuity process.
+Audit Committee-Assists the Board in overseeing the integrity of and the risks related to the Company's financial statements, the Company's compliance program, the qualifications and independence of the independent registered public accounting firm, the performance of the Company's internal audit function and independent registered public accounting firm, and the Company's systems of internal controls regarding accounting, financial reporting, disclosure, compliance and ethics that management and the Board have established, including without limitation all internal controls established and maintained pursuant to the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act").
+The Audit Committee oversees the Company's risk assessment and risk management processes.
 Only independent directors sit on the Audit Committee.
-During 2012, the Audit Committee consisted of directors Burke, Noël, Stanley, and Blake-Chair.
+The Audit Committee consists of directors Burke, Stanley, and Blake-Chair.
 The Board has determined that Mr. Burke is an "Audit Committee Financial Expert," as defined in the SEC rules.
-Ten meetings were held in 2012.
+Eight meetings were held in 2013.

 Compensation Committee-Considers and approves, as well as oversees the risks associated with, compensation and benefits of executive officers of the Company.
-The Compensation Committee is also responsible for overseeing the organizational structure of the Company and succession planning for the CEO and the executive officers.
+The Compensation Committee is also responsible for overseeing the organizational structure of the Company and succession planning for our CEO and executive officers.

-For a discussion of the Company's processes and procedures for the consideration and determination of executive officer compensation (including the role of executive officers and compensation consultants in determining or recommending the amount or form of compensation) see "Compensation Discussion and Analysis" starting on page 19.
+For a discussion of the Company's processes and procedures for the consideration and determination of executive officer compensation (including the role of executive officers and compensation consultants in determining or recommending the amount or form of compensation) see "Compensation Discussion and Analysis" starting on page 20.